steelcowboy/PyFlowChart/README.md

   - Allow adding special quarters (AP, Q+)
 - ~~Combine chartbuilder and chartviewer~~ 10/31/2016
 - ~~Allow copy/pasting of courses~~
-- Deal with case where user adds a course before its prereqs have been fulfilled
+- ~~Deal with case where user adds a course before its prereqs have been fulfilled~~ 1/2/2017
 - Add some help pages
 - Package PyFlowChart for all three major operating systems, including multiple Linux distributions